redhat-appstudio/managed-gitops/appstudio-shared/README.md

+## Resources for appstudio-shared developers

-## Bootstrapped with operator-sdk v1.17
+Bootstrapped with operator-sdk v1.17.

 These are the commands that were used to bootstrap the resources.
 This should be useful when we later upgrade (re-bootstrap) onto a newer version of the operator-sdk.